Christianity in Africa: Africanizing Christianity

+According to Thomas C. Oden, "Christians of northern Africa—of Coptic, Berber, Ethiopian, Arabic, and Moorish descent—are treasured as part of the whole multicultural matrix of African Christianity".
 Within different geographical areas, Africans searched for aspects of Christianity that could more closely resemble their religious and personal practices.
 Adaptations of Protestantism, such as the Kimbanguist church emerged.
 Within the Kimbanguist church, Simon Kimbangu questioned the order of religious deliverance- would God send a white man to preach?
 The Kimbanguist church believed Jesus was black and regarded symbols with different weight than the Catholic and Protestant Europeans.
 The common practice of placing crosses and crucifixes in churches was viewed as a graven image in their eyes or a form of idolatry.
 Also, according to Mazrui, Kimbanguists respected the roles of women in church more than orthodox churches; they gave women the roles of priests and preachers.
 Members within these churches looked for practices in the Bible that were not overtly condemned, such as polygamy.
 They also incorporated in their own practices relationships with objects and actions like dancing and chanting.
 When Africans were able to read in the vernacular, they were able to interpret the Bible in their own light.
 Polygamy was a topic of debate- many literate Africans interpreted it as acceptable because of information contained in the Old Testament- while it was condemned by European Christianity.
 Dona Beatriz was a woman from Central Africa known for her controversial views on the acceptance of polygamy – she argued that Jesus never condemned it – and she was burnt at the stake.
 European missionaries were faced with what they considered an issue in maintaining Victorian values, while still promoting the vernacular and literacy.
 Missionaries largely condemned the controversial African views and worked against leaders branching out.
 Simon Kimbangu became a martyr, put in a cage because of Western missionaries concern, and died there.